federgraph/SudokuHelper/SH02/HelpText.md

 ## Basics of operation

-### Navigating the Grid via keyboard
+### Navigating the Grid with keyboard

-The active cell is marked in yellow, or blue for a Gosu cell.
+The active cell is marked in yellow, or blue (aqua) for a Gosu cell.

 To navigate around the grid use the cursor keys to move one cell up, down, left or right.